BloodLordSoth/MageQuest/README.md

 # MageQuest

-My first attempt at creating a text-based RPG game 3/31: using Youtube tutorials I've implemented a combat system with health bars.
+My first attempt at creating a text-based RPG game<br>
+3/31: using Youtube tutorials I've implemented a combat system with health bars.
 -BloodLordSoth